-An advanced feature that only works with a small number of variations.
+An advanced feature that only works with a small number of variations (they will have a green dot in the Type column of the variations table).
 It’s a multiplier that specifies how much of the palette index computed inside of a direct color variation is added to the palette index computed outside of the variation.
 See the direct color article for more information.

 Zero or more variations which are special math functions.